VYO Chamber & Orchestral Summer Intensive

 Program Highlights:

-- Chamber Music Focus: all students receive a comprehensive chamber music experience
+- Chamber Music Focus: Optional add-on chamber music experience

 In addition to these diverse opportunities, students will enjoy a rigorous yet supportive environment that fosters musicianship, artistry, and technical excellence.